-Gade Sheet Music
+Gade Sheet Music and Biography

 Niels Gade was a Danish composer born on 22nd February 1817.
 Though he did not achieve the fame of Felix Mendelssohn or Robert Schumann, he is still regarded as one of the most important Danish musicians of his day.